abdulbadii/find-list-search-filter-filesystem-thoroughly/README.md

-Click, copy "list.sh"  above, then paste, prepend the Bash functions inside to ~/.bashrc file
+Click, copy "list.sh"  above, then paste, prepend the Bash functions inside to ~/.bashrc file Should do also running the script InstallUpdate2.bashrc.sh file

-the "list-su.sh" differs only in having superuser request (sudo prefixed command) but not if using -d, -i option
+"list-su.sh" differs only in having superuser request (sudo-prefixed command), however cannot get sudo when using -de, -in option

 Find and list specific file, directory, link or any filesystem type recursively while keep utilizing "find" utility useful options